 “When preparing to travel, lay out all your clothes and all your money.
 Then take half the clothes and twice the money.” — Susan Heller

-Nearly 4 years of full-time travel later, we can confirm this is definitely true for us!
+Nearly 5 years of living a life of travel later, we can confirm this is definitely true for us!
 So much overpacking in those early months…

 “Once in a while it really hits people that they don’t have to experience the world in the way they have been told to.” — Alan Keightley

 “Own only what you can always carry with you: known languages, known countries, known people.
 Let your memory be your travel bag” — Alexandr Solzhenitsyn

 “I would rather own little and see the world than own the world and see little of it.” — Alexander Sattler

 “Travel does what good novelists also do to the life of every day, placing it like a picture in a frame or a gem in its setting, so that the intrinsic qualities are made more clear.” — Freya Stark

 “Live with no excuses and travel with no regrets.” — Oscar Wilde